EXPERTS IN COMMUNICATIONS

-Janetbon is the Co-Founder and Executive Producer of Jigsaw MCMXCV.
-She has shot a variety of productions since 1986 for directors from Hong Kong, Taiwan, India, New York, London, and clients such as ICI, Toyota, and Versace.
-Founded in 1995, Jigsaw Productions S/B is a Kuala Lumpur-based professional Production Company that specialises in all aspects of video and film-making.
-Its productions vary from television commercials, corporate/product videos to training/industrial productions, including underwater filming and have accommodated clients across the globe.
-Highly respected for her professionalism, and her ability to also speak Mandarin, and Cantonese, including the Chinese dialects of Hakka and Hokkien, Janetbon adapts especially well to the demands from the clients throughout the Asia-Pacific, and Asean regions.
+Janetbon is the Co-Founder and Executive Producer of Jigsawrian Pte.
+Ltd., a true high-definition and film Production Company headquartered in Uniquely Singapore that is visionary in its approach, resulting in niche digital video and film-making.
+As a specialised Creative Content Provider in Modern Media Digital Creations and Applications, its variety of productions caters to an international audience, gracing a diversified clientele across the globe that includes aerial and underwater filming.
+As an established Electronic Cinematographer since 1986, Janetbon has shot a variety of productions for directors from Hong Kong, Taiwan, India, New York, London, and clients such as ICI, Toyota, and Versace.
+Highly respected for her professionalism and as a fully qualified Digital (HD) Cinematographer recognised by SONY, accompanied by her ability to also speak Mandarin, Cantonese, including the Chinese dialects of Hakka and Hokkien, Janetbon adapts especially well to the demands from the clients throughout the Asia-Pacific, and Asean regions.

 Chris Kater is the President of Video Placement Worldwide (VPW).
 VPW is owned and managed by experienced sponsored communications professionals.
 The business was started in response to demand from corporate communicators for an efficient and reliable video-based promotion and placement service, offering creative solutions to specific corporate personalities and needs.
 VPW's program tracking, measuring and results analysis services provide critical program performance information.
 They measure program usage, with number of actual viewers, while also providing demographic data and user feedback.
 As President of VPW, Kater specializes in working with corporate, government, trade association and non-profit organizations for the past 18 years.
 Based in Washington, DC, Kater is currently working with Cingular Wireless, the National Endowment for the Arts, the National Science Foundation, the Life Insurance Foundation for Education (LIFE) and the Royal Netherlands Embassy to mention a few.
 Kater is VP of International Competitions for the Council on International Nontheatrical Events (CINE) festival, a Blue Ribbon Panel Judge and Award Presenter for the New York Festivals and current President of Inforfilm International, a group of international informational distribution specialists.